z-prince/mod-0-project-be/section1/README.md

 ## Reflections

-- Each section contains a reflections.md file where you will answer questions about what you have learned.
+- Each section contains a `reflections.md` file where you will answer questions about what you have learned.

-Answer the Section 1 questions within the `reflections.md` file.
+Answer the questions within the `section1/reflections.md` file.
 The `.md` file extension refers to markdown formatting.
 Markdown is a simple markup language to help format your text.
 [This article](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) shows everything you need for basic markdown formatting.

-## Save your work in Git
+## Commit Your Work in Git

 When you are finished with all of the `section1` exercises and reflections, follow these steps in order to save your work to your local git repository.